What You’ll Learn 🖥️

 Weighting

-The FFT widget can display the position and amplitude of maximum peaks, RMS values or marked peaks.
+The FFT widget can display: The position and amplitude of maximum peaks, RMS values or marked peaks.

 2. FFT history settings